ramonheras/blog/content/about.md

 ## Hi

-I'm Ramón.
-As an engineer I love solving complex problems, especially if I play in a motivated team.
+My name is Ramón Heras.
+I'm an Software Engineer 👾 that loves solving complex problems, especially if as part of a motivated team 🙌.
 I also enjoy learning new things, I'm not afraid of new technologies and challenges.
-I'm really picky and I prefer to take my time to find solutions that are reliable and maintainable in the long term.
-Watching YouTube videos is my favorite entertainment, especially gadget reviews and unboxings.
+I'm quite picky and I prefer to take my time to find solutions that are reliable and maintainable in the long term, architecture design is fascinating, innit?.
+Watching YouTube videos is my favorite entertainment, mainly gadget reviews and unboxings 🤙.